godaddy/asherah/server/java/README.md

 # Asherah Server - Java

 ## Running the server
-The following makes use of the `JDBC-based` metastore implementation and assumes mysql is running on localhost and a preexisting Asherah database.
+The following makes use of the `JDBC` metastore implementation and assumes mysql is running on localhost and a preexisting Asherah database.
 See [metastore documentation](/docs/Metastore.md) for more.

+> Development note: Requires JAVA 1.8

 ```console
 [user@machine java]$ mvn clean install